AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    *Check migration progress before switching to the four-field location format.*

-1. For each column name, update the CSV file with the required information, such as Country, State, Capital, along with any other required information.
+1. For each column name, update the CSV file with the required information, such as Country, State, City, along with any other required information.
 1. Select **Import** and then upload the updated CSV file.

    Adobe Learning Manager validates the data and updates the migration progress.